 The Group has an obligation to restore certain leasehold sites to their original condition when the lease expires.
 This provision represents the present value of the expected future make good commitment.
-Amounts charged to the provision represent both make good costs incurred and costs incurred which mitigate the final liability prior to the lease expiry.
+Amounts charged to the provision represent both make good costs incurred which mitigate the final liability prior to the lease expiry.